agoose77/phd-thesis/content/2608-gas-simulation.md

 % note that assumptions change for GEM https://aip.scitation.org/doi/10.1063/5.0009286

 A Magboltz simulation was performed to compute the mean drift velocity within the TPC for the parameters given in {numref}`drift-parameters`.
-The drift velocity was found to be 5.302&nbsp;µm/ns
+The drift velocity was found to be 5.302 µm/ns.

 +++

 ## Cluster Resolution

 Using a microscopic Monte Carlo model, the spread of the drift electrons can be determined as a function of displacement.
 The Garfield++ detector simulation toolkit includes a microscopic tracking component that consumes the per-scattering-process collision rates {math}`\tau_i^{-1}(\epsilon)` computed by Magboltz in order to evolve single electrons through time.
-An aggregate of these single-particle walks can be used to determine the distribution of the drift time and widths in the transverse and drift axes. {numref}`x-distribution-garfield` shows the transverse position resolution of electrons produced at a drift height of 5.90&nbsp;cm.
+An aggregate of these single-particle walks can be used to determine the distribution of the drift time and widths in the transverse and drift axes. {numref}`x-distribution-garfield` shows the transverse position resolution of electrons produced at a drift height of 5.90 cm.

 ```{code-cell} ipython3
 ---